aleena-le-mt/PyBer_Analysis/README.md

 1. Rural Cities have an average of around 34.62 fare per ride & an average of approximately 8.06 fare per driver.
 2. Suburban Cities have an average of around 30.97 fare per ride & an average of approximately 2.26 fare per driver.
 3. Urban Cities have an average of around 24.53 fare per ride & an average of approximately 0.67 fare per driver.
-4. The city type with the most fare:
+4. The city type with the most fare: Rural cities
-      -Rural cities

 ## Resources
 - Data Source: city_data.csv